OSGeo/grass/doc/howto_release.md

 ### Modify the release draft

-After the automated job completes, a new release draft will be available in the GitHub web interface.
+After the automated release job completes, a new release draft will be available in the GitHub web interface.
 You can copy-paste the created release notes to GitHub and further modify as needed.

 Older release description may or may not be a good inspiration: